by Bob Enyart

 Predestination and Foreknowledge: Which theological camp believes that God's foreknowledge is literal?
 Which camps believe that it is a figure of speech?
 FOREknowledge means to know something BEFORE it happens.
 However, for a diety who exists outside of time, there is no past to remember and there is no future to know nor to plan for.
 Yet Peter wrote that God's plan to save the lost was "foreordained before the foundation of the world."
 Jesus could say to the Father, "You loved Me before the foundation of the world."
 The many theologians promoting atemporality though will claim it is impossible for God even to plan for the future (because they claim there is no future for God).
 On the other hand, those who accept as literal the Bible's repeated descriptions of God as everlasting (rather than timeless) can also accept the biblical doctrines of predestination and foreknowledge as being literally true of God.
 However, Calvinists and Arminians, like all those who take the Bible's descriptions of God's relationship to time as figurative, also take only as figures of speech the Bible's teachings on foreknowledge and predestination.
 So, ironically, it is the believer who accepts the Scripture's presentation as God existing in time who takes the Bible's teaching on these two doctrines literally.
 Contrariwise, both the Calvinist and the Arminian (who accept as actual the atemporality of Greek philosophy) think that PREdestination and FOREknowledge are figures of speech used to describe deity only from our own perspective, but that these do not actually describe God as He is.
-But if a theologian justifies this non-literal interpretation by saying that God is communicating to us in a way that we can understand it, he should acknowledge that he is taking the exact opposite meaning of what the Bible repeatedly says.
-Instead, we can accept here that the Bible means literally what it says, and in doing so that will restore the literal doctrines of foreknowledge and predestination.
-Why can't God PREdestine something, from His own perspective?
-Why can't He FOREknow something, from His own perspective?
-After all, that is what He tells us a hundred times over that He is doing.
-It is limiting God, and putting Him into a pecular kind of box, to reject His ability to know before, and to decree before.
+For if God is outside of time, then nothing can be known or done before anything else, thus the "pre" and the "fore" would be mere figures of speech for our benefit (or confusion) and not actually real.
+So the theologian attempting to justify such a non-literal interpretation by saying that God is communicating to us in a way that we can understand it, should acknowledge that he is taking a meaning that refutes what the Bible repeatedly says.
+Instead of all that, we can accept here that the Bible means literally what it says, and in doing so we recover the literal doctrines of foreknowledge and predestination.
+Afterall, why can't God PREdestine something, from His own perspective?
+Why can't He truy FOREknow something?
+For He claims to do these exact things a hundred times over.
+It is limiting God and putting Him into a peculiar kind of box to reject His ability to know before, and to decree before.
 The absolute divine timelessness (atemporality; non-sequence; no past; etc.) of Plato, Augustine, and Aquinas claims that God lives in an eternal now, existing, experiencing, doing, and knowing everything in an instantaneous simultaneity, having no past, and no future, no "was", and no "will be", but only "is".
-Thus by prioritizing above the five biblical "qualitative attributes" of the everlasting God (that He is Living, Personal, Relational, Good, and Loving) the Greek and Latin philosophical "quantitative attributes" of how much, and how little (the OMNIs and the IMs), God cannot actually foreknow, and He cannot actually predestine.
-So only by acknowledging that God exists in time can one restore the doctrines of predestination and foreknowledge to their literal status of actually describing God as He is.
+Thus by prioritizing the Greek and Latin philosophical "quantitative attributes" of how much, and how little (the OMNIs and the IMs) above the five biblical "qualitative attributes" of the everlasting God (that He is Living, Personal, Relational, Good, and Loving), that would rob God of His ability to actually foreknow and to actually predestine.
+Only by acknowledging that God exists in time can one restore the doctrines of predestination and foreknowledge to their literal status of actually describing God as He is.

 Bad Translations: "Before time began" (2 Tim.
 1:9 & Titus 1:2) is widely quoted yet in the Greek text of the New Testament there is no verb "began" in the original language.
 And the singular word "time" does not appear.
 Instead, Paul wrote, "before the times of the ages," which is very different from the way many of our Bible versions render this phrase, which translations do not flow from the grammar but from the translators' commitment to Greek philosophy.